 MFIN has systematically over the past year socialised with the media at the national, state and district level to build a positive and informed perception about the industry.
 MFIN regularly organises media interfaces across the country to socialise the sector with the press.
 This has resulted in the vernacular press publishing articles about the positive role that the sector is playing in providing access to finance to the vulnerable low-income populations.
 At the national level, MFIN has been engaging with leading financial dailies as a source of information and opinion on varied industry issues.
 In addition to this, the vertical supports the State Initiatives team in addressing perception issues faced by the NBFC-MFIs in the field.

 MFIN has been associated with the two leading media channels NDTV and CNBC-TV 18 as an official spokesperson on the MFI sector.
 This has been done through panel discussions and interviews.
-The enhanced visibility of MFIN has resulted in the organisation being positioned as a thought leader of the sector.
+The enhanced visibility of MFIN has resulted in the organization being positioned as a thought leader of the sector.
 MFIN has also consistently engaged with the vernacular press to help build a positive perception around the sector at the field level.
-We have initiated placement of client centric stories at the state level.
-As a part of this initiative the first case study was shared by Svatantra Microfin on their Mediclaim Initiative.
+We have initiated placement of client-centric stories at the state level.
+As a part of this initiative, the first case study was shared by Svatantra Microfin on their Mediclaim Initiative.

 The story was carried out in leading publications of the state of Madhya Pradesh namely Dainik Bhaskar & Hari Bhoomi.
-Mediclaim as offered by Svatantra has conceptualised a unique technology led solution with help of an insurance provider wherein they offer tailor made low cost to entire family of 5, including parents, of rural household.
+Mediclaim, as offered by Svatantra, has conceptualized a unique technology led solution with help of an insurance provider wherein they offer tailor-made the low cost to an entire family of 5, including parents, of the rural household.
 It has successfully closed medical claims of more than INR 60 lakhs.
-The Marathi edition of Dainik Bhaskar featured MFIN on budget expectations of women leaders across the industries featuring Ms. Meenal Patole – CEO, Agora Microfinance.
-The vertical also organised press interactions with the editorial teams of Pudhari and Lokmat at Kolhapur and Satara.
-The below meetings were attended by MFIN representative and members from Madura Microfinance, Ujjivan Small Finance Bank and Grameen Koota Financial Services Limited.
-The purpose of the meeting was to socialise both the papers about the sector.
+MFIN’s opinion on the budget as well as RBI’s policy directive was published in vernacular publications such as Dainik Bhaskar, Pudhari, Hindustan etc. The vertical has been constantly engaging with the press to stem negative coverage and case in point was with two leading publications – Lokmat & Pudhari.
+The purpose of the meeting was to socialize both the papers about the sector.
 The editors were receptive and have assured the delegation that further news will be verified with MFIN before being published.

 Strengthening of Regional Networks through events and Public Relations